theory/theory.so/source/_posts/2013-09-06-sqitch-templating.md

 COMMIT;
 ```

 Cool, right?
-The revert and verify scripts of course get a similar treatment.
+The revert and verify scripts of course yield similar results.
-Omitting the `--set` options, as in `sqitch add widgets --template createtable`,
-the template falls back on the change name:
+Omitting the `--set` option, the template falls back on the change name:

 ``` sql Deploy a table to public
 -- Deploy widgets